This document introduces our product

 translation-tables used by PDFing, as discussed by our

-national-language web-page.
+national-language

 The

-LPR protocol is extended by OS400 so that
+protocol is extended by OS400 so that

-spooled-file attributes are sent to PDFing as well as the text to be converted.
+spooled-file attributes are sent to PDFing as well as the text to be

-For example, if you execute the following OS400 command and then repeated the
+For example, if you execute the following OS400 command and then

-Run Pdfing processs, the newly created spooled-file would be converted
+Run Pdfing processs, the newly

 and attached to an email sent to: